How to choose the right audio interface for your home studio

 • 192 kHz, 24-bit resolution

-This audio interface has fewer preamps, and inputs in general, than the TASCAM.
+This audio interface has fewer inputs, than the TASCAM.
 But it does support ADAT, allowing for future expansion, and also has MIDI, DSP effects, and S/PDIF I/O as well.

 Mackie Onyx24